 For the youngest age groups, they should be playing at least 50% of each game.
-Most roster sizes for the 5-8 year-old age groups are 5, 6 or 7 players, so it is easier to make sure they get at least 50% playing time.
+Most roster sizes are created so it is easier to make sure they get at least 50% playing time.
 Here are some other game day management suggestions: